probe-rs/webpage/content/guide/4_development/crosscompiling.md

 # And Create a `crossimage` folder
 cd cargo-flash && mkdir crossimage

-# Create a Dockerfile resempling the target system,
+# Create a Dockerfile resembling the target system,
 # and put it inside the crossimage Folder
 ```